This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 450°F (230°C).

-- Combine the flour, baking powder, baking soda, sugar, and salt in a medium-sized bowl.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, sugar, and salt until evenly combined.

-- Pour the melted butter into a 5×5-inch baking dish.
+- Pour the melted butter into a 5-inch baking dish, spreading it across the bottom.

-- Cut the unbaked dough into 4 squares.
+- Use a sharp knife to score the unbaked dough into 4 equal squares.

-- Bake for 15 minutes, or until the tops are golden brown.
+- Bake for 15 minutes, or until the tops are deep golden brown and the butter around the edges is bubbling.

-- Let the biscuits rest in the pan for at least 10 minutes so that the butter can be absorbed into the biscuits before cutting.
+- Let the biscuits rest in the pan for 10 minutes before cutting and serving.
+This lets the biscuits absorb the remaining butter and finish setting up.

 Notes